pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Mocked Data:** Automated tests rely on stubs and mocks for data setup, and don’t support complex integration-style testing.
 2. **Fragmented Static Data:** Integration style automated tests are supported, but rely on static test data that is often scattered across multiple sources.
 As a result, automated tests are difficult to maintain and update, and prone to failures when data is altered.
 3. **Scripted Data Seeding:** Automated tests use manual data seeding scripts to set up / tear down their data, but may not cover all production scenarios.
 4. **All Categories Of Automated Tests Are Supported:** In addition to supporting scripted data seeding, ephemeral environments are easily created and torn down.
-They can be seeded with production data that has sensitive information scrubbed from it, which enables advanced testing categories like:** performance, load, anomaly detection, etc.
+They can be seeded with realistic synthetic data or production data that has sensitive information scrubbed from it, which enables advanced testing categories like:** performance, load, anomaly detection, etc.

 ### [Visibility of Work in the Value Stream](/capabilities/visibility-of-work-in-the-value-stream.md)